Lamu Archipelago

 The Lamu Archipelago is located in the Indian Ocean close to the northern coast of Kenya, to which it belongs.
-The islands lie between the towns of Lamu and Kiunga, near the Coast Province.
-It is a part of Lamu District.
+The islands lie between the towns of Lamu and Kiunga.
+It is a part of Lamu County.

 The largest of the islands are Pate Island, Manda Island and Lamu Island.
 Smaller islands include Kiwayu, which lies in the Kiunga Marine National Reserve, and Manda Toto.
 Today the largest town in the archipelago is Lamu Town, on Lamu Island.
 The town is on the World Heritage List.